RN-Animations/MasterAnimations/Explanations/ Animated.Value_Functions.md

 If you attach a listener it is **absolutely crucial** that you call `removeAllListeners` or `removeListener` in `componentWillUnmount` otherwise memory leaks will happen.
 This will cause your application to eat up more memory, and keep instances around that aren't necessary.

-* `Delta` is simply the difference, or change, in a certain quantity
+* `Delta` is simply the difference, or change, in a certain quantity.